How to optimize images for SEO, Performance, and Accessibility

 However, there are modern image formats that provide lossy and lossless compression, as well as animation and alpha transparency.
 This means that the same image with the new format will take up less size:

 It is worth mentioning the SVG format for images.
 It is great for logos and line art, and because vector images are built on simple primitives they can be scaled without any loss in quality or change in file size.
 But the best part is that it can be inserted directly into HTML code.
-Thus it won’t take additional network requests to display the image.
+Thus it won’t take additional network requests to load and display the image.

 srcset attribute (Affects Performance)